Find Affordable College Courses

 Georgetown Biological & Biomedical Sciences Rankings

-There were 35 students who received their doctoral degrees in biological and biomedical sciences, making the school the #74 most popular school in the United States for this category of students.
+There were 35 students who received their doctoral degrees in biological & biomedical sciences, making the school the #74 most popular school in the United States for this category of students.

 Biological & Biomedical Sciences Student Demographics at Georgetown

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at Georgetown University.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at Georgetown University.

 Georgetown Biological & Biomedical Sciences Master’s Program

-For the most recent academic year available, 41% of biological and biomedical sciences master's degrees went to men and 59% went to women.
+For the most recent academic year available, 36% of biological & biomedical sciences master's degrees went to men and 64% went to women.
+Nationwide, master's degree programs only see 34% men graduate in biological & biomedical sciences each year.
+Georgetown does a better job at serving the male population as it supports 2% more men than average.

 undefined

-In the biological and biomedical sciences master's program at this school, racial-ethnic minorities make up 43% of degree recipients.
-That is 10% better than the national average.*
+In the biological & biomedical sciences master's program at this school, racial-ethnic minorities make up 47% of degree recipients.
+That is 3% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Georgetown University with a master's in biological and biomedical sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Georgetown University with a master's in biological & biomedical sciences.

 undefined